JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

     - Yes, the Pod Feed will be orginized by genre
 * How many podcasts will the Pod Feed display?
     - The Pod Feed will display ten podcasts at a time.
+* Will the Pod Feed include small snippets of reviews that users submited?
+    - Yes, the currently loged in user will be able to view a small portion of users reviews.
+* Will the Pod Feed include each displayed podcasts status?
+    - Yes, the currently loged in user will be able to view the status of a podcast in the Pod Feed.

 * ### Acceptance Criteria